Welcome to You Be The Chemist!

 CEF's current YBTC programs include:

-YBTC Essential Elements is designed to assist K-8 educators – our “essential elements” in education – in teaching chemistry concepts through hands-on learning and connecting those concepts to students’ everyday lives.
+YBTC Essential Elements is designed to assist K–8 educators—our “essential elements” in education—in teaching chemistry concepts through hands-on learning and connecting those concepts to students’ everyday lives.
 During an Essential Elements workshop, the instructor will lead educators through a full 5E learning cycle utilizing a lesson from the YBTC Activity Guides.
+The 5E model is a constructivist learning cycle focused on inquiry-based learning.
 Following the lesson, educators will have the opportunity to discuss the lesson further and ask questions.
 The workshop will then proceed with additional lessons from the Activity Guides.

 Visit the Essential Elements page for more information on the 5E learning cycle format and how to bring an Essential Elements workshop to the schools in your community!